Tooth-N-Claw/HDMaps/README.md

 # HDM_Python

 In order to run, add the data prepared by Rob.
-If data folder is in the HDM_Python directory, it should give a pringle shape by running HDM.py from within the src folder.
+The data directory should be inside HDM_Python, and needs to be named "platyrrhine".
+By running HDM.py from within the src folder, you should get the pringle below.

 POC: